KubeRocketCI/docs/docs/operator-guide/ci/ci-pipeline-terraform.md

 # CI Pipeline for Terraform

-EPAM Delivery Platform ensures the implemented Terraform support by adding a separate component type called **Infrastructure**.
+KubeRocketCI ensures the implemented Terraform support by adding a separate component type called **Infrastructure**.
 The **Infrastructure** codebase type allows to work with Terraform code that is processed by means of stages in the **Code-Review** and **Build** pipelines.

 ## Pipeline Stages for Terraform